Which German language course is right for you?

 B. If you already have advanced intermediate or higher German skills and want to move directly to advanced intermediate and advanced-level courses, please contact the Director of Language Studies, Dr. Viktoria Harms at v.harms@pitt.edu.
 These courses have the numbers 1000-1499.

 Note: 1500-level GER courses are taught in English!
-They have no prerequisites, but also do not count towards the German Certificate or Major.
+They have no prerequisites, but also do not count towards the German Certificate.

 2. Which German language course is right for you?

-If you have never taken any German, please enroll in GER 101.
+If you have never taken any German, it is easy, as you will enroll in GER 101.

 GER 102 is probably the right level for you, if you can

-• give basic information about yourself and your friends, your apartment, your hobbies and daily routine
+- give basic information about yourself and your friends, your apartment, your hobbies and daily routine in both writing and speaking

 GER 201 is probably the right level for you, if you can

-• talk and write about past events in your life (i.e. use the present perfect)
+- talk and write in simple terms about past events in your life (i.e. use the present perfect)

-• talk and write about your feelings about something, make suggestions (e.g. for a city tour), give tips (e.g. for staying healthy), discuss the pros and cons and make simple comparisons
+- talk and write about your feelings about something, make suggestions (e.g. for a city tour), give tips (e.g. for staying healthy), discuss pros and cons and make simple comparisons

-• describe objects and people in detail (e.g. by using adjectives and relative clauses)
+- describe objects and people in some detail (e.g. by using adjectives and relative clauses)

-• write and read short texts about topics like weather and climate, food, your living situation, shopping habits, childhood memories, modern technology, and cultural differences
+- write and read short texts about topics like food, your living situation, shopping habits, childhood memories, and modern technology.

 GER 202 is probably the right level for you, if you can